 Welcome

 Founded in San Antonio in 1995, and modeled after the Midtown Educational Foundation of Chicago, YAF expanded to Garland in 2000 and Irving in 2003.
-We are currently helping approximately 120 students per week.
+We are currently helping approximately 120 students per week in the Garland, Texas ISD.

 Donate Mentor